 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the disease will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the disease will come back.
 While many remissions are long-lasting, it is important to talk with your doctor about the possibility of the disease returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence .

 If MDS does return after the original treatment, it is called recurrent MDS.
-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the subtype or classification has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above, such as chemotherapy and stem cell transplantation, but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above, such as chemotherapy and stem cell transplantation, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent disease.
+Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent MDS often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence .